junxit/us-congress-bills-117/bill.md

       >     - **(H)** integration of systems across the quantum technology stack into traditional computing networks, including the development of remote controlled, high performance, and reliable implementations of key quantum network components by leveraging the expertise, infrastructure and supplemental investments in the Energy Sciences Network User Facility;
       >   - **(3)** engage with the Quantum Economic Development Consortium (QED–C) to transition component technologies to help facilitate as appropriate the development of a quantum supply chain for quantum network technologies;
       >   - **(4)** advance basic research in advanced scientific computing, particle and nuclear physics, and material science to enhance the understanding, prediction, and manipulation of materials, processes, and physical phenomena relevant to quantum network infrastructure;
-      >   - **(5)** develop experimental tools and testbeds in collaboration with the Department’s Energy Sciences Network User Facility necessary to support cross-cutting fundamental research and development activities with diverse stakeholders from industry, National Laboratories, and institutions of higher education; and
+      >   - **(5)** develop experimental tools and testbeds in collaboration with the Department of Energy’s Energy Sciences Network User Facility necessary to support cross-cutting fundamental research and development activities with diverse stakeholders from industry, National Laboratories, and institutions of higher education; and
       >   - **(6)** consider quantum network infrastructure applications that span the Department of Energy’s missions in energy, environment, and national security.
       > - **(c)** *Leveraging* In carrying out this section, the Secretary shall leverage resources, infrastructure, and expertise across the Department of Energy and from—
       >   - **(1)** the National Institute of Standards and Technology;